 - I have losses in one company that I can use to reduce profits in another company.
 False, each company takes care of its own tax position each year.
 Other structures such as Trusts are capable distributing profits into loss making entities dependent on the beneficiaries of the Trust and compliance with the Trust Losses rules.

 We hope this information helps to dispel what's fact from fiction when it comes to taxation of businesses.

 Hanrick Curran has over 30 years of experience in providing accounting advice to SME’s, listed organisations, individuals, property investors and professionals.
-To discuss your personal circumstances and how the tax rules apply to you please contact your usual Hanrick Curran advisor or alternatively contact Robert Pitt on 07 3218 3900.
+To discuss your personal circumstances and how the tax rules apply to you please contact your usual Hanrick Curran advisor or alternatively contact Matthew Beasley on 07 3218 3900.